MSU-Libraries/kube-doc/README.md

 kubectl get nodes -o json | jq '.items[].spec.taints'
 ```

-Will output the taints on your nodes
+Will output the taints on your nodes.
 ```json
 [
   {